josquindebaz/Tiresias/README.md

 ﻿Tiresias made by Josquin Debaz for association Doxa (http://prosperologie.org)

-Download directly the zipfile of the last version : https://github.com/josquindebaz/Tiresias/archive/refs/heads/master.zip
+Download directly the zipfile of the last version : https://github.com/josquindebaz/Tiresias/archive/refs/heads/master.zip For Windows users, an almost up to date .exe is available on https://github.com/josquindebaz/Tiresias/raw/master/EXEC/Tiresias.zip

 __This version use Python 3 and tk__
 and need: